Trifur/elasticDataPush/README.md

 Index name = bsm-data

 The following is the index creation definition in json.
-It is used for the ingestion of bsm data,
+It is used for the ingestion of bsm data.

 ```json
 PUT /bsm-data